anubhavdev-ai/mini-kms/README.md

 - Add dual control / approval workflows for destructive actions.
 - Ship Terraform/Pulumi providers and language SDKs for Infrastructure-as-Code integration.
 - Stream audit anchors to immutable storage or a blockchain for independent verification.
-- Expand the console with charts, notifications.
+- Expand the console with analytics, charts, notifications.